-- · Drives the IGBT under optimal conditions. - The control IC of upper side arms have a built-in high voltage level shift circuit (HVIC). - This product is possible to be driven directly by a microprocessor.
-The upper side arm can also be driven directly.
-The voltage level of input signal is 3.3V or 5V. - Since the wiring length between the internal drive circuit and IGBT is short and the impedance of the drive circuit is low, no reverse bias DC source is required. - Normally, IPM device requires a total of four isolated control power supplies: one for the lower side and three for the upper side.
-However, since this IPM has built-in bootstrap diodes (BSD), isolated power supplies for the upper side are not needed.
+- Drives the IGBT under optimal conditions. - The control IC of upper side arms (HVIC) have a built-in high voltage level shift circuit. - This product can be driven directly by a microprocessor on both the upper side and lower side arms.
+The voltage level of input signals are 3.3V or 5V. - Since the wiring length between the internal drive circuit and IGBT is short and the impedance of the drive circuit is low, no reverse bias DC source is required. - Normally, IPM device requires a total of four isolated control power supplies: one for the lower sides and three for the upper sides.
+However, since this IPM has built-in bootstrap diodes (BSD), isolated power supplies for the upper sides are not needed.